wamp-proto/wamp-proto/spec/basic.md

 This document specifies the *Basic Profile* of the [Web Application Messaging Protocol (WAMP)](http://wamp.ws/).

-For the *Advanced Profile*, please see here.
-[The Web Application Messaging Protocol, Part 2: Advanced Profile](advanced.md)
+For the *Advanced Profile*, please see [The Web Application Messaging Protocol, Part 2: Advanced Profile](advanced.md).

 Document Revision: **rc-1**, 2014/02/18